rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 **CLARIFICATION**
-The first node's enter event is not necessarily strictly subsequent to the sectioning node's enter event.
+The first node's enter event is not necessarily strictly subsequent to the sectioning node's *enter* event.

 The next sibling of a parent node can only be loosely subsequent to that node.
-That is, because a node can only be a parent node, if it has at least one child node.
-No sibling can therefore be strictly subsequent to a parent node.
+That is, because a node can only be a parent node, if it has at least one child.
+No sibling can therefore be strictly subsequent to a presequent parent node.

-Because of that, the first node of a section is strictly subsequent to a sectioning node, if it is also the sectioning node's first child.
+Because of that, the first node of a section is strictly subsequent to a sectioning node, if it is the sectioning node's first child.

 In contrary to that, the first node of a section is only loosely subsequent to its sectioning node, if it is the sectioning node's next sibling and if the sectioning node is a parent node.

 Put differently, type-2 sectioning nodes allow any number of events in between the sectioning node's enter event and the first node's enter event (i.e. the enter and exit events of the sectioning node's descendants).

 **CLARIFICATION**
-No node event will be used to open more than one section.
+No node event will ever be used to open more than one section.

 That is, because (1) each sectioning node is defined to declare one section only, (2) different sectioning nodes have different next sibling and first